How to Setup Expo with NativeWind

 First, let's create a new Expo project using the Expo CLI:

-npx create-expo-app my-nativewind-project cd my-nativewind-project
+npx create-expo-app my-nativewind-project

 Step 2: Install NativeWind